 Hana Misteria Portulaca

-Portulaca 'Hana Misteria' is an annual or short-lived perennial with beautifully variegated foliage in colors of cream, green and pink.
-Bright fuchsia flowers with vivid yellow centers, open in bright sunlight and close up in the evening.
+Portulaca 'Hana Misteria' is an annual or short-lived perennial with beautifully variegated foliage in shades of green, cream, and pink.
+Bright fuchsia flowers with vivid yellow centers open in bright sunlight and close up in the evening.

 It is grown as an annual plant, so it has no USDA hardiness zone.